Fibromyalgia in Children

 How is fibromyalgia treated?

-Treatment will depend on your child's symptoms, age, and general health.
-There's no cure for fibromyalgia, but the symptoms can be managed.
-Mild cases of fibromyalgia may get better with stress reduction or lifestyle changes.
+There is no cure for fibromyalgia, but the symptoms can be managed.
+Mild cases may get better with stress reduction or lifestyle changes.
 Treatment may include:

-- Anti-inflammatory medications, to relieve pain and improve sleep
+- Anti-inflammatory medicines, to ease pain and help your child sleep

 - Exercise and physical therapy, to stretch muscles and improve cardiovascular fitness